January 18, 2018 - Comments Off on My First 18 Months in Recruitment

 I was expecting a driven and fast-paced environment where I would constantly be learning and challenging myself and in that sense it has lived up to and exceeded my expectations.

 What surprised me was how much of a ‘people’ job it is.
-I spend all day speaking with different people from all over the world and helping them in one way or another, whether it’s assisting a client to find the perfect person to join their dream or working with a candidate to find their dream job.
+I spend all day speaking with different people from all over the world and helping them in one way or another, whether it’s assisting a client to find the perfect person to join their team or working with a candidate to find their dream job.
 It’s a big fat recruitment cliché but it’s a great feeling to help change someone’s life for the better and to give them an opportunity they might never have given a second thought, or to help them find the perfect person to enhance their team.

 I am sure there will be many more lessons in recruitment (and in life) to come – but here are a few things my first year and 6 months have taught me: